rogeryan0/OpenLinkstation/2_ls-wvl_extras/Readme.txt

 Steps
 1. run gpio_install.sh
         - this will install a small hack that fixes the gpio interface disappearing after each reboot (it's messy but works!)
+2. install the scripts in the scripts folder in /usr/local/sbin (will be working on install script soon)